 Do people complain more because they’re worried about getting sucked back into the daily grind?
 Or are humans just not designed to shift from a long break to a period of intense activity?

 It’s a bit more complicated than that.
 First of all, it would be unrealistic to see this transition as one of extreme inactivity to extreme activity.
-Most people aren’t inactive when on holiday – quite the opposite, in fact!
+Most people aren’t inactive when on holiday – quite the opposite!
 When you look forward to your holidays for months, the pressure builds.
 You think, “I have to make good use of my time off.
 I have to enjoy every minute of this break.”
 You rarely hear people say, “I’m going to spend my holidays just wandering around at home with no plans whatsoever.”
 Summer holidays, unfortunately, aren’t often associated with doing nothing at all!
 While the pressures of life may differ from other times of the year, the whole notion of performance never changes.
 Want to recharge your batteries?
 That’s a goal, an objective to be met, in contrast to this idea of doing nothing.
 In such circumstances, it’s no wonder people feel tired when they get back to the office.

-So, if I understand you correctly, the problem lies with how holidays are organized?
+So, if I understand you correctly, the problem lies with how holidays are organized.
+Is that right?

 Actually, I think it’s a very bad idea to think that you have to work like crazy for six or nine months straight, and then you go to Cambodia for a fortnight to recharge your batteries, only to burn out again at work.
 It’s a bit like saying, “I’m going to stop eating for a month and then eat 10 kilos of food in one meal,” or “I’m not going to sleep for three weeks and then spend a week in bed.”
-It’s totally ridiculous and yet that’s what everyone does!
+It’s ridiculous and yet that’s what everyone does!
 Whether it’s about being productive at work all year round or getting away from it all to rest during the holidays, people forget to give themselves periods of time with no goals, which is essential for staying balanced.